cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 Each player has 2 decision points in the game.
 Player 1 has the initial action and the action after the sequence of P1 checks --> P2 bets.
 Player 2 has the second action after Player 1 bets or Player 1 checks.

 Therefore each player has 12 possible acting states.
-For player 1 these are:
+For player 1 these are (where the first card belongs to Player 1 and the second card belongs to Player 2):
 1. AK acting first
 2. AQ acting first
 3. KQ acting first